Skip to content

 What Are the Key Features of Service Cloud V2?

 SAP Business AI now includes over 350 embedded AI features with 2,400+ Joule skills across 13+ applications (SAP News Center, 2026).
 Service Cloud V2 gets some of the most mature AI capabilities in the portfolio.
+And we’ve seen them work in production, not just in demos.

 Case management and lifecycle engine